Hiranandani Upscale School: Infrastructure

 Hiranandani Upscale School (HUS) is on a 3-acre campus within the House of Hiranandani’s integrated township on Old Mahabalipuram Road (OMR) in Chennai.

 Classrooms have Epson projectors.
 The school uses ManageBac as a digital classroom, where digital resources are integrated as multimedia elements, such as videos and interactive quizzes.

 HUS has two information and communications technology (ICT) labs, where primary students gain hands-on experience in basic computer functions like Microsoft Paint and Excel.
 HUS has two libraries, one for the PYP programme and one for the MYP/DP programme, and three laboratories, one for each of the three major sciences, as well as two specialised arts classrooms.

 HUS also has a Special Education Needs (SEN) department that offers personalized support to students with diverse learning requirements, although students report that it is minimal, unhelpful, and comment that the staff have degrading views on friends that have special requirements.
 Additionally, digital platforms are utilized to streamline administrative tasks and improve communication among parents, teachers, and students.

+House System

+Students are divided into units called "houses," and each student is allocated to one house, named after famous warrior classes.
+The four houses are Kshatriyas (yellow), Cavaliers (green), Samurais (red, previously orange), and Knights (light blue).
+These houses compete in sports and other activities to win house points, aiming to get a house trophy in three divisions (EYP, PYP, and MYP/DP).
+As of 2026, Kshatriyas are the two-time PYP and MYP/DP champions, building a streak to rival the Samurais' previous long winning streak.